roccivic/glob-hash/README.md

     -e, --exclude [glob]      Files to exclude.
 May be used multiple times.
     -a, --algorithm [string]  The hashing algorithm to use.
 Defaults to "sha256".
     -f, --files               Show matched files and exit.
+    -j, --jail [path]         A jail path.
+Reading outside the jail path will throw an error.

 # Via API